Our aim is to increase the ethnic diversity of our workforce and unlock the potential of our Black, Asian and Minority Ethnic colleagues.

 Building cultural awareness

-Our REACH members and advocates are passionate about inspiring students from under represented and disadvantaged backgrounds to explore opportunities in banking.
-One way in which this is achieved is through our RISE programme.
+Our REACH members and advocates are passionate about supporting communities.
+One way in which this is achieved is through our RISE programme, which inspires students from underrepresented and disadvantaged backgrounds to explore opportunities in banking.

 The REACH network has over 4,000 members and 700 advocates.
 It was named Best Network at the inaugural Investing in Ethnicity Awards in 2018.